WWE 2K19

-WWE 2K19 is a professional wrestling video game developed by Yuke's and published by 2K Sports.
+WWE 2K19 is a 2018 professional wrestling video game developed by Yuke's and published by 2K.
 It was released worldwide on October 9, 2018, for Microsoft Windows, PlayStation 4, and Xbox One.
-It is the twentieth overall game in the WWE series, the sixth under the WWE 2K banner, and the successor to WWE 2K18.
+It is the twentieth game in the WWE series, the sixth under the WWE 2K banner, and the successor to WWE 2K18.

-2K19 was the last WWE game to be developed by Yuke's after eighteen years; 2019's WWE 2K20 would be developed by Visual Concepts.
+This would be the final WWE game to be developed by Yuke's after eighteen years.
+The series would be developed exclusively by Visual Concepts from WWE 2K20 onwards, with Yuke's going on to develop AEW Fight Forever for All Elite Wrestling and publisher THQ Nordic.

 Gameplay

 In an interview with Hardcore Gamer, WWE 2K creative director Lynell Jinks stated that WWE 2K19 would be moving away from the simulation-styled gameplay of the last four WWE games, in favor of faster, more fluid gameplay, saying "[The fans] kind of got turned off by the product we were giving them and we had to think outside the box and they never thought that we'd do it.
 The core was simulation, and people got turned off by that and we were hearing loud and clear that they weren't buying it anymore and that was the driving force behind all of that."
 He added "We were hearing from the fanbase that it was too slow, too sluggish and it wasn't any fun anymore."